 5. Cool Décor Objects

-Henderson does believes you should sometimes invest in things that aren't totally functional, like unique décor objects.
+Henderson does believe you should sometimes invest in things that aren't totally functional, like unique décor objects.
 "They can seem a little silly, as they are purely decorative, but will give your space personality."

 6. Under-the-Sink Shelf

-Adding a shelf under your sink won't really be seen by anyone, but it'll make a big difference.
+A shelf under your sink won't really be seen by anyone, but it'll make a big difference.
 "This is purely practical but so smart," Henderson says.
 "Maximize your storage under your sink with a shelf."

 7. Batteries in All Shapes and Sizes

 If you don't have a drawer full of back-up batteries, now is the time.
-"This is another more practical essential, but trust. me.
-It will be 11 p.m. and your smoke alarm battery will die and not having that 9-volt on hand will make you want to cry," Henderson says.
+"This is another more practical essential, but trust me.
+It will be 11 p.m. and your smoke alarm battery will die, and not having that 9-volt on hand will make you want to cry," Henderson says.